ddgob/news_bot/README.md

 ./setup.sh
 ```

+OBS: make sure to give `setup.sh` permission to run.
+If you can't or prefer not to, make sure to use the requirements denoted in conda.yaml

 ## Usage

 After running the setup script, the News Bot will be ready to fetch news articles based on the arguments you pass it.